Hodge classes and the Jacquet-Langlands correspondence: Theta lifting

 \subsection{Setup}

-Let $F$ be a number field.
+Let $F$ be a number field and $\A = \A_F$ the ring of ad{\`e}les of $F$.
 Let $B$ be a quaternion \emph{division} algebra over $F$ and $*$ the main involution on $B$.
 Let $E$ be a quadratic extension of $F$ which embeds into $B$.
 Fix a trace zero element $\i \in E^\times$ and write $\N = \N_{E/F}$ for the norm map from $E$ to $F$.
 Let $\xi_E$ be the quadratic character of $\A^\times/F^\times$ associated to $E/F$ by class field theory.

 Let $V$ be an $m$-dimensional right $B$-space equipped with a skew-hermitian form $\langle \cdot, \cdot \rangle : V \times V \rightarrow B$.
 Let $W = B$ be a $1$-dimensional left $B$-space equipped with a hermitian form $\langle \cdot, \cdot \rangle : W \times W \rightarrow B$ given by